vinceskahan/v5wiki/sdr-rpi-recipe.md

 ### configure

 Now that all the pieces are installed, it is time to tell weeWX which data to collect.
 This is done by starting at the lowest level, `rtl_433`, then working up to `weewxd`.
 You will first run `rtl_433` to verify that it works and to see what signals it picks up.
 You might be surprised by how many devices in your house (or your neighbors' house!) are sending radio signals that you can detect.
 Then the next step is to identify which of those signals you care about.
 Finally, you will create a `sensor_map` in your weeWX configuration that maps names and values from `rtl_433` into the database fields that are used in `weeWX`.

+Deploy the sensors one at a time.
+Put the batteries into the first sensor, then watch it show up in the `rtl_433` output.
+Put a piece of tape on the sensor then label that sensor with the hardware identifier.
+Then put batteries in the next sensor, and watch it show up.
+You will end up with a pile of sensors, each with its hardware identifier clearly marked.
+Then you can easily keep track of sensors when you map the hardware identifiers to the database fields and the actual sensor locations.

 ```
 # ensure that the rtl kernel module is not running inappropriately